Jan Lopez Wood Fellowship

 A complete application consists of:

-• A reference contact from someone outside of the applicants major and project’s area of focus.
-This can be a Faculty member or when applicable to the project a personal reference (e.g., employer, internship supervisor, volunteer coordinator).
+• A reference contact from someone outside your major and the project’s area of focus.
+This can be a faculty member, or when applicable to the project, a personal reference (e.g., employer, internship supervisor, volunteer coordinator).

 • A 500-word essay explaining how this fellowship will advance your development as an artist.
-Please feel free to include attention to your background, goals and successes to date as an artist.
+Describe your background, goals, and successes to date as an artist.
 You may include images as a supplement to this statement.

 • A 1000-word essay describing in detail your proposed project.
 Be sure to address the physical properties (medium, technique, format, etc.) and the conceptual dimensions (ideas, themes, concepts) of the work you would like to create.
 Also include a budget (not part of the word count limit) outlining how you expect to spend the portion of the fellowship devoted to project expenditures.
 Images or diagrams will usually be included as a component of the project proposal.